Strong Guidance And Advocacy Regarding Noncompete & Severance Agreements In Ohio

 When employees sign an employer’s noncompete agreement, they usually are agreeing not to engage in a profession or trade within a certain geographic area or for a certain period of time.
 The agreement may be evoked when the employee leaves the company, and it could prevent them from working with other employers – or taking clients with them – when that activity might compete with their former employer.

 With the increasing use of the internet for business, employees are finding themselves working on a global scale.
 This change has had a great effect on the law on noncompete agreements.
-The lawyers at Cook & Logothetis keep current with recent changes in the law and are working to shape Ohio case law so that it is more favorable to employees in today’s marketplace.
+The lawyers at Cook, Allen & Logothetis keep current with recent changes in the law and are working to shape Ohio case law so that it is more favorable to employees in today’s marketplace.

 Severance agreements have received national attention in the legal community for many years.
 These agreements usually state that employees will be paid a certain amount of money and receive certain benefits in the event that they are laid off from work.
 Severance agreements provide money to fund a job search, but they also may ask employees to waive their right to take legal action against an employer.
 If you have been asked to accept a severance agreement, it is critical that you review it with a lawyer before you accidentally give up your rights.